deephaven/deephaven-core/server/jetty-app/README.md

 ### Shutdown

 There are multiple ways to shut down the Deephaven server.
-The easiest it to `ctrl+C` the process.
+The easiest is to `ctrl+C` the process.
 If it's being run in background mode, you can kill it with a `SIGINT`.

 ```sh
 kill -2 <pid>